 Successfully make the first post.

-Even though I was hit by a 403 error on the very first day, the cause turned out to be something unexpected.
-Don’t take error messages at face value; look at the bigger picture.
+Although I was hit by a 403 error on the very first day, the cause turned out to be unexpected.
+Don’t take error messages at face value; look at the big picture.